Affiliate links on Android Authority may earn us a commission. Learn more.

-The Mobvoi TicPods 2 Pro come at a time when true wireless earbuds‘ popularity is at an all-time high, but Mobvoi has a major trick up its sleeve: hands-free access to your favorite virtual assistant without direct integration.
+The Mobvoi TicPods 2 Pro rode the wave of true wireless earbuds’ popularity, but Mobvoi has a major trick up its sleeve: hands-free access to your favorite virtual assistant without direct integration.
 This means iPhone users don’t need to shell out for an Apple product with H1 chip integration for hands-free Siri access.
 Instead saying, “Hey Tico” has the same effect with the TicPods 2 Pro.
 These mighty small true wireless earbuds are feature-packed with other AI-enabled functions, so let’s see if they’re worth getting or just a gimmick.

 Who should buy the Mobvoi TicPods 2 Pro?